ChocPanda/eslint-config-xo-vue/README.md

 ## CURRENTLY A WORK IN PROGRESS

-> ESLint [shareable config](http://eslint.org/docs/developer-guide/shareable-configs.html) for vue to be used with [eslint-config-xo](https://github.com/xojs/eslint-config-xo)
+> ESLint unofficial [shareable config](http://eslint.org/docs/developer-guide/shareable-configs.html) for vue to be used with [eslint-config-xo](https://github.com/xojs/eslint-config-xo)

 ## Install